Logo

-Ronald Charles Colman was an English-born actor, starting his career in theatre and silent film in his native country, then immigrating to the United States and having a successful Hollywood film career.
+Ronald Charles Colman was an English-born actor who started his career in theatre and silent film in his native country, then emigrated to the United States where he had a highly successful Hollywood film career.

 2.